 If you don’t set out with specific goals in mind, it will be difficult to measure how successful your pop-up store was.
-Perhaps it’s to launch a new product, do market research on a new concept, or grow your customer base.
+Perhaps it’s a product launch, doing market research on a new concept, or growing your customer base.

 Those goals can guide you in the right direction.
 If you want to test a new product, go to destinations where you have many existing customers.
 If you want to grow your customer base, head to a location with lots of foot traffic.

 2. Identify Your Target Audience